 Up to 30 grants will be awarded this year.

 Grant funds may be used for any of the following (this list is not comprehensive):

 - Space rental

 - Registration fees

-The R&D Grant application process is now split into two stages so applicants don’t spend a lot of time doing unnecessary work.
-With guidance from over two dozen Arizona artists, we stripped down, simplified, and streamlined the application and review process.
+The R&D Grant application process is split into two stages so applicants don’t spend a lot of time doing unnecessary work.

-When you’re ready, click on the “Apply” button below.
-This will take you to a website called Submittable where you’ll submit the following application materials.
+When you’re ready, click on the “Apply Now” button above.
+This will take you to a website called Submittable where you’ll submit your application materials.

 Narrative Proposal Details

 You can type up your proposal narrative (1200 words),